djangocon/2021.djangocon.us/_pages/sponsors-information.md

 ## What Is DjangoCon US?

-This October, more than 500 people from the Django community will join us online for three days of talks, and code sprints.
+This October, more than 500 people from the Django community will join us online for three days of talks and tutorials{% comment %}, and code sprints {% endcomment %}.
 There is no better place to recruit Django developers than at DjangoCon US!

 Sponsoring DjangoCon US can help you: